devilyouwei/QuickNode/README.md

 ![Successful example](https://github-devilyouwei.oss-us-west-1.aliyuncs.com/quicknode/ex2.png)

-It works and you get json!
+It works and you get JSON from this API!

 ## Config

 The directory 'Config' is used to store the configuration files for your project.

-You can edit your MySQL connection configuration in db.json.
-Also, you can config your SMTP server and OSS sever info to connect with them.
+-   web.json: the global configuration for your website.
+-   db.json: the configuration for your database connection.
+-   smtp.json: the configuration for your smtp server to send email.
+-   stripe.json: only if you are using stripe, not required.
+-   oss.json: only if you are using Ali-OSS server, not required.

 QuickNode has already added some useful node packages in it.
 For more details, refer to package.json

+If you are going to add some other third-party libs, add configuration files(json files) in 'Config' directory, and require them when necessary

 We also recommend to use prettier lint rules for the project.
-However, if you don't like prettier, you can just remove from the package.json
+However, if you don't like prettier, you can just remove it from the package.json

 ## Login and Register Example